immersve/immersve-docs/docs/guides/card-funding.md

 On-chain funding can be done at any time regardless of card or Funding Source provisioning.
 A Funding Source can be loaded with digital assets without using Immersve APIs by depositing funds directly to our smart contract.

 However, our APIs aim to reduce the complexity of determining what is the amount of digital assets needed to meet a users desired spend in their desired fiat currency.
-They also provide pre-built `smart-contract-write` transactions for successful interactions with the Immersve smart contract.
+They also provide pre-built `"smart-contract-write"` transactions for successful interactions with the Immersve smart contract.

 ### Currency Conversion